kubevela/kube-trigger/README.md

             my-label: my-value
 ```

-## Advanced kube-trigger Instance Configuration
+## Advanced kube-trigger Configuration

 In addition to config files, you can also do advanced configurations.
-Advanced kube-trigger Instance Configurations are
+Advanced kube-trigger Configurations are
 internal configurations to fine-tune your kube-trigger instance.
 In
 most cases, you probably don't need to fiddle with these settings.